AdamKGoddard/XiaomiIR_ESPHome/README.md

 https://github.com/pauln/esphome-linp-doorbell-g03

+** 2023/09/06 - Upgraded to ESP-IDF to bypass compilation issues with the old framework and newer ESPHome configs, please update your pre-script files and YAML code accordingly

 Flashing Instructions:
  - Load yaml file to ESPHome and adjust parameters to suit your setup.
  - Upload remote_transmitter_esp32.cpp and pre_extra_script.py to you home assistant files in "/config/esphome/"